denten-books/plain-text/main.md

 Opposed to monism.
 Dialogical and dialectical systems.
 Including dualism!

 Monism.
-Haeckel, Ernst the Monist League as the founding of the Nazi Party.
+Haeckel, Ernst the Monist League (*Monistenbund*) as the founding of the Nazi Party.
+"The religion of the future" from Otto Herrmann's article.

+"Modern science and philosophy are revealing the world to us as a spiritual commonwealth, self-existing, self-governing and self directing."
+(Herrmann, 1913).
+The idea of ecology is not necessarily offensive.
+It is when it is turned into monism, one ecology in other words, is when it becomes fascism.

+The ideas that systems are self directing.

+Christianity embracing dualism (strangely enough).
+I write this as a committed atheist.

 "Any observed statistical regularity will tend to collapse once pressure is placed upon it for control purposes"  Goodhart, Charles (1981).
 "Problems of Monetary Management: The U.K. Experience".
 Anthony S. Courakis (ed.), Inflation, Depression, and Economic Policy in the West (Rowman & Littlefield): 111–146